CosmicMind/Material/README.md

 ### NavigationBarView

 One of Material Design's greatest additions to UI is the NavigationBarView.
-In the examples folder, you can checkout some code to get you started with this wonderful component.
+In the Examples folder, you can checkout some code to get you started with this wonderful component.

 ![MaterialKitNavigationBarView](http://www.materialkit.io/github/MaterialKitNavigationBarView.gif)

 ### CardView

 Right out of the box to a fully customized configuration, CardView always stands out.
-Take a look at a few examples of the CardView in action and find more examples with code in the Examples directory.
+Take a look at a few examples in action and find more in the Examples directory.

 ![MaterialKitCardView](http://www.materialkit.io/github/MaterialKitCardView.gif)